Actions

 Then a small warm glow gathered above his pillow.

-“Good morning, little Sapling,” Feo Ul murmured, stretching lazily in midair, her wings shimmering with a gentle pulse.
+“Good morning, little Sapling,” Feo Ul murmured, stretching lazily in midair, their wings shimmering with a gentle pulse.
 “Up with you.
 You start your hero training today, I believe?”

 Izuku sat upright so fast he nearly toppled off the bed.
 “It’s not hero training!
 It’s… it’s just school.”

-Feo Ul tapped her chin thoughtfully.
+Feo Ul tapped their chin thoughtfully.
 “Then you’ll simply be the most heroic student there.”

 Izuku blushed, but his grin stretched all the way to his ears.
 The moment Inko dropped him off, the atmosphere in the small, brightly colored classroom changed.
 Preschoolers were not subtle creatures, and neither were their parents.
 Word had already spread.